Founder & Lead Editor

 Get yours today with fast shipping from Amazon

-The Saucony Triumph 22, marks a significant overhaul of one of the most respected names in the max-cushioned daily trainer category.
-This isn't just a minor tweak; Saucony has strategically repositioned this shoe, moving away from the lighter, more versatile feel of its recent predecessors (the 20 and 21) and steering it back towards its roots: ultimate plushness and stability.
-It's a bold move, swapping the beloved PWRRUN+ foam for a full-length midsole of their PEBA-based superfoam, PWRRUN PB, tuned specifically for comfort over speed.
+The Saucony Triumph 22 marks a big overhaul for one of the most respected names in max-cushion daily trainers.
+This isn't a minor tweak.
+Saucony repositioned the shoe, moving away from the lighter, more versatile feel of the Triumph 20 and 21 and steering it back toward its roots: plushness and stability.
+The bold move is swapping PWRRUN+ for a full-length midsole of PEBA-based PWRRUN PB, tuned for comfort over speed.

 Quick Take